 In this 2 part series, I will show you how to use MongoDB as data storage in your ASP.NET Core application.

-As you may know, MongoDB is an open-source document database, and leading NoSQL database.
+As you may know, MongoDB is an open-source document database and leading NoSQL database.
 It is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
-MongoDB works on concept of collection and document.
+MongoDB works on the concept of collection and document.

-In this post, I will guide you on how to add Azure AD as a identity provider in your ASP.NET Core application.
-We will use OpenId Connect middleware to sign in users from a Azure Active Directory tenant.
+In this post, I will guide you on how to add Azure AD as an identity provider in your ASP.NET Core application.
+We will use OpenId Connect middleware to sign in users from an Azure Active Directory tenant.

 First let’s know a bit about JSON Patch.